-If you landed on this page, you are trying to pursue your further education in Australia.
+If you landed on this page, you are trying to pursue further education in Australia.
 When you are about to travel to a foreign country, things might seem quite confusing at times.
-But you don’t have to worry as here is everything you need to know which will help you achieve your dreams.
+But you don’t have to worry, as here is everything you need to know that will help you achieve your dreams.

 Choosing to study in Australia is a thrilling step toward a promising future.
 You must first finalize certain vital details before proceeding.

 A student visa, specifically the student visa, is one of the most critical items you’ll need (subclass 500).
 But what are the requirements for submitting a successful application?

 Here are a few documents that you need to have for a successful visa application.

 Passport, your national identification card, and a birth certificate.

 If you are planning to apply for further studies, some of the important documents that you need to have are your passport, national identity card, and your birth certificate.
 You will need all the documents mentioned in your application.

 Complete Visa Form (157A) is the application for a student visa.
 You can fill out the application form online.
 Or else you can also visit the nearby Australian Embassy or Consulate.

 English test (IELTS or PTE)